Joint Degree Master Program in Biomedical Engineering

 During the third semester, the tracks progress towards our specialization foci, including Computer- and Robot-Assisted Medicine, Image Acquisition and Analysis, Diagnostic and Therapeutic Technologies, and Implants and Regenerative Technologies.
 All specializations are complemented with a wide range of elective courses.
 The third semester culminates in hands-on training in the form of a semester thesis, lab sessions and practical training.
 As a result, our students acquire the required skill set to move towards the master’s thesis.

-Specialization AComputer- and Robot-Assisted Medicine: Students in the Computer-Assisted Surgery module gain a comprehensive understanding of the fundamentals in developing new and existing methods for surgeons and medical staff in the complex environment of operating rooms in hospitals, e.g., the principles of surgical navigation and robotic systems, computer-assisted surgery planning, modelling, simulation and execution by smart tools, robots and visualization systems.
+Specialization AComputer- and Robot-Assisted Medicine: Students in the Computer- and Robot-Assisted Surgery module gain a comprehensive understanding of the fundamentals in developing new and existing methods for surgeons and medical staff in the complex environment of operating rooms in hospitals, e.g., the principles of surgical navigation and robotic systems, computer-assisted surgery planning, modelling, simulation and execution by smart tools, robots and visualization systems.
 Course topics include:

 • Computer-assisted surgery